louisahammoudi/-Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview of the analysis:
- The purpose of this analysis is to stydy the reviews written by members of the paid Amazon Vine program and determine if there is any bias toward favorable reviews from Vine members in the dataset available
+ This project analyzes Amazon Vine program and determines if there is a bias toward favorable reviews from Vine members.
-For my case I choose to conduct this study on the US wireless by using AWS, postgresql, and PySpark in Google Colab.
+The analysis uses PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, load the transformed data into pgAdmin and calculate different metrics.
+We focused on the US reviews for video games.
 ## Results:
 * How many Vine reviews and non-Vine reviews were there?
 The global number of reviews is about 65 547, but a small number of then is paid, around 0.953 for 613 reviews.
 The large majority is unpaid for 64 934 reviews.